egorshko/egorshko/README.md

 ## 🚀 About Me
-I am a Unity developer who began studying Unity and C# in 2020.
-I bring over 10 years of design experience to the table, which has significantly influenced my product vision and comprehensive understanding of extensive projects.
+I've been learning Unity and C# since 2020, and my over 10 years of design experience have shaped my product vision and understanding of complex projects.
 I have advanced skills in Unity3D, character rigging, and have worked with Spine.
 Additionally, I am proficient in C# and have applied the MVC, MVP and MVVM design patterns in my projects.
 I am well-versed in using ECS, Zenject and UniRx, and I am adept at creating user interfaces.
 I also have expertise in various design software, including 3Ds Max, Corona, ZBrush, Blender, Adobe Photoshop, Adobe After Effects, Adobe Illustrator, Adobe Fuse, Substance Painter, and Marvelous Designer.

 ## GitHub Repositories